aws-samples/aws-low-code-data-pipeline-emr-apache-hop/README.md

 as a master role in EKS.

 * [Optional] Change `project=hop.job-config[0].iam-policy` IAM policy to configure access to data and other AWS services your Hop pipelines needs to be able to connect to.
 Existing default policy only grants access to automcatically created S3 bucket (see `hop-s3Bucket` output variable in cloudformation template)

+* [Optional] Change `project=hop.job-config[0].emr-version` to specify the EMR version.
+It must be java11-compatible build which EMR supports starting from `emr-6.10.0-java11-latest` .

 2. [Optional] Review and change `docker/Dockerfile` to include any additional python packages required for your workload.